andrewssobral/lrslibrary/README.md

 Release Notes:
 --------------
+* Version 1.0.10: Added ReProCS (Narayanamurthy and Vaswani, 2017a) and MEDRoP (Narayanamurthy and Vaswani, 2017b).
+Thanks to Praneeth Narayanamurthy.

 * Version 1.0.9: Fixed some issues for matrix completion methods.

 * Version 1.0.8: Added PG-RMC (Cherapanamjeri et al. 2016) and fixed some small issues.